First quantized pair interactions, fermion loops and entanglement: Pair annihilation

-Consider further the leading-order amplitude (\ref{oppie}).
-Identifying the plane \wf ${\sf h}^{(-)}_f$\,, which again is the $\mathcal{TCP}$ conjugate of the final `negative-energy electron' ${\sf f}^{(-)}_f$ as the parameter $\tau \to +\infty$\,, with a positive-energy positron injected as the coordinate time $t \to -\infty$ yields the standard and routinely observed cross section for pair annihilation into gamma rays.
-The interaction is now expressed as \be e^{-} +\gamma \xrightarrow{\tau} e^{+} + \gamma\,. \ee In (\ref{annihtau}) it is the parameter $\tau$ which increases from left to right.
-The standard first-quantized Dirac formalism does not support more than one particle, much less the annihilation of one particle and the creation of another as expressed by (\ref{annihtau}).
-The issue is resolved by analyzing the \infl or internal line in (\ref{oppie}) as
+where ${\bf h}^{(-)}_f={\bf h}^{(-)}_p$ for $p=p_f$, $w=(x,\tau)$, while the classical potentials $A^\mu(x)$ and $B^\mu(x)$ represent the two free photons, and $\Gamma^{0}_+$ as in (\ref{G+}) is the free forward \infl for positive-energy electrons and protons \cite{Benn2014}\,.
+For clarity, the spins of the incident and final \wfs have not been stipulated and the additive amplitude with photons exchanged \cite{BjDr64} is suppressed.
+The integrals with respect to $\tau$ reduce to delta functions that enforce equality of the incident and final masses $m(p_i)$ and $m(p_f)$ respectively.
+Otherwise the parameterized scattering amplitude (\ref{oppie}) is the same as the standard Dirac amplitude \cite{BjDr64}.
+Identifying ${\bf h}^{(-)}_f$, the $\mathcal{TCP}$ conjugate of the final `negative-energy electron' ${\bf f}^{(-)}_f$ as the parameter $\tau \to +\infty$\,, with a positive-energy positron injected as the coordinate time $t \to -\infty$ yields observed cross-sections for pair annihilation, now expressed as \be e^{-} +\gamma \xrightarrow{\tau} e^{+} + \gamma\,. \ee In (\ref{annihtau}) it is the parameter $\tau$ which increases from left to right.
+The standard first-quantized Dirac theory does not support more than one particle, much less the loss or gain of a particle.
+What becomes of the incident electron wave function in (\ref{oppie})?
+From whence came the final positron wave function?
+The issue is resolved by analyzing the \infl or internal line in (\ref{oppie}) as in (\ref{G+}).